A trajectorial interpretation of the dissipations of entropy and Fisher information for stochastic differential equations: Introduction

-In the third section, we further suppose that the stochastic differential equation is time-homogeneous (i.e. of the form \eqref{diffhom}) and that it admits an invariant probability distribution, that is chosen as one of the two initial laws.
+In the second section, we further suppose that the stochastic differential equation is time-homogeneous (i.e. of the form \eqref{diffhom}) and that it admits an invariant probability distribution, that is chosen as the initial law $Q_0$.
 Under additional regularity assumptions, and using It\^o's calculus and some ideas close to Arnold, Carlen and Ju \cite{Arnoldcarlenju}, we obtain a new Bakry Emery criterion which ensures exponential convergence of the $U$-Fischer information to $0$ and therefore exponential convergence of the $U$-entropy to $0$.
 In addition, under this criterion, the invariant measure satisfies a $U$-convex Sobolev inequality.
 This criterion is non-intrisic : it depends on the square root $\sigma$ of the diffusion matrix $a=\sigma\sigma^*$ and cannot be written only in terms of the diffusion matrix itself whereas, under mild regularity assumptions on $b$ and $a$, the law of $(X_t)_{t\geq 0}$ solving \eqref{diffhom} is characterized by the associated martingale problem only written in terms of $a$ and $b$.
 The main results of this section are proved in Appendix \ref{pdissipfish}.
-We point out that our approach also allows us to recover the results and criterion provided in \cite{Arnoldcarlenju}.
-The way in which this can be done is described in the Appendix \ref{compacj}, where also the difference between the arguments leading to each of the two criteria is highlighted.
-Additionally, we provide therein a combined criterion based on both the one of \cite{Arnoldcarlenju} and ours.
+In Appendix \ref{compacj}, we point out that our approach allows us to recover the results and criterion provided in \cite{Arnoldcarlenju}.
+We also highlight the difference between the arguments leading to each of the two criteria.
+Additionally, we provide a combined criterion.

-Last, we provide in Section \ref{EXs} two examples where the classic Bakry Emery criterion fails, but our non-intrisic criterion ensures exponential convergence to equilibrium without modifying the law of the diffusion process.
+Last, we provide in the third section two examples where the classic Bakry Emery criterion fails, but our non-intrisic criterion ensures exponential convergence to equilibrium without modifying the law of the diffusion process.

 As future work, we plan to investigate how to choose the square root $\sigma$ of the diffusion matrix in order to maximize the rate of exponential convergence to equilibrium given by our non-intrisic Bakry Emery criterion.